/

 Fathom vs Granola - Which meeting automation tool is right for you?

-Fathom offers a robust AI meeting notetaker with real-time transcription across 25+ languages and multiple summary formats.
-Its generous free plan and quick, accurate transcriptions make it popular among sales teams and professionals who want to focus on conversations rather than note-taking.
-However, advanced features require paid subscriptions, and it lacks mobile app support and external audio file processing capabilities.
+Fathom excels as an AI meeting notetaker with strong transcription accuracy and quick AI-generated summaries across multiple formats.
+Its generous free plan and intuitive interface make it accessible for individuals and small teams who want to focus on conversations rather than note-taking.
+The tool works well for sales teams and professionals who need instant call recaps, though advanced features like meeting templates require paid plans and it lacks mobile app support.

 Feature